Kill4kan/how-to-access-a-nested-listview-from-the-parent-detailviews-controller-and-vice-versa-e3977/VB/WinExample.Win/ReadMe.txt

 ﻿Project Description

-The WinExample.Win project implements a Windows Forms application.
+This project implements a WinForms application.
 The root project folder contains the WinApplication.cs(vb) file with the class that inherits WinApplication.
 This class can be designed with the Application Designer that allows you to view and customize application components: referenced modules,